An Adventure Travel Guide To Pag Island Croatia

 • Planjka Beach – Just to the North of Novalja town are the glistening sands of Planjka Beach, which is a firm favourite due to it being one of the armest and best-kept beaches along the whole Adriatic.
 Volleyball is popular and a great way to get everyone involved.

-Pag bay is a large inlet of the Adriatic that extends from Pag Town to Zrce Beach.
-Although the afternoon wind (know as the Bura) whips through along the coast, the water remains relatively flat.
+Pag Bay is a large inlet of the Adriatic that extends from Pag Town to Zrce Beach.
+Although the afternoon wind (known as the Bura) whips through along the coast, the water remains relatively flat.

 Check out the likes of Jet Ski Novalja and Watersports Strasko if you are looking for fun on the water.
 For more information regarding boat cruises and parties, see Zrce Booze Cruise on Facebook.